-I was certain I already knew Joslyn back when I found her blog Simple Lovely earlier this year, It felt like I had known her for years – so much so, I could hear her voice in my head as I read through her honest and down to earth posts!
-It was as though somewhere in time, we crossed paths, and were friends.
-Clearly, it was not the case but she’s a great storyteller because she writes like she’s your long lost best friend.
+When I discovered Joslyn’s blog, Simple Lovely, earlier this year, It felt like I had known her for years – so much so that I could hear her voice in my head as I read her downright honest and down to earth posts!
+It felt like we had crossed paths somewhere in time, like bosom friends.
+Though this wasn’t the reality, she’s such an awesome storyteller who writes like she’s your long-lost best friend.

-We tend to split the cooking about 60/40 with my husband taking the lead.
-He’s a bit more of a natural cook, and I tend to be a bit of a slave to a recipe…but I’m getting better at culinary improvisation.
-He does a majority of our weeknight meals, but I take the lead on weekends and for entertaining, which we do a few times a month.
+We tend to split the cooking about 60/40, with my husband taking the lead.
+He’s a bit more of a natural cook, and I tend to be a slave to recipes, but I’m getting better at culinary improvisation.
+He does the majority of our weeknight meals, but I take the lead on weekends and for entertaining, which we do a few times a month.

 My husband works from home full-time, and I work from home two days a week and in the office the other three.
 On my office days, I’m usually home by 5:30, and we try to sit down to a family dinner right away.
-The girls are pretty hungry after school, so I find if we don’t eat by 6:30 they’ll want to snack away their appetite.
+The girls are pretty hungry after school, so I realize that if we don’t eat by 6:30 they’ll want to snack away their appetite.
 After dinner we try to get outside…maybe some reading in the backyard or a bike ride around the neighborhood.
 In the summer we pretty much live in our pool every night.
-Then it’s back inside for baths, reading and bed, which can be a pretty lengthy process.
-Both of our girls love a long bedtime ritual…lots of stories and cuddling.
-There are definitely evenings when I’m wishing for more downtime at night, but I reason that this period is so intimate and lovely and fleeting with the girls that I really try to savor it as much as I can.
+Then it’s back inside for baths, reading and bed, which makes a pretty lengthy process.
+Both of our girls love a long bedtime ritual (lots of stories and cuddling) There are definitely evenings when I’m wishing for more downtime at night, but I reason that this period with the girls is so intimate, lovely, and fleeting that I try to savor it as much as I can.

-Do you have a go-to dinner that appears weekly?
+Do you have a go-to dinner that is a weekly tradition?
 What’s in the breakfast rotation?
 Any food-based family rituals?

 How do you feel about TV/screens?

-I would say I’m somewhat conservative about screen time, as I’m not a big TV fan in general.
+I would say I’m somewhat conservative about screen time, as I’m not a big TV fan.
 If it were up to me I’d throw out our television altogether.
 That said, I also try to be pretty mellow about it, as I worry that the more forbidden something seems the more the kids will be drawn to its elusiveness.

 When we do watch, it’s always something we’ve recorded like Word Girl or The Electric Company.
 We’re big fans of pretty much everything on PBS.
 I think the key with my kids is that we’ve always recorded shows for them, so they’ve never really watched network television with commercials.
 That’s made a huge difference, and I definitely think it’s helped them not be so fixated on “stuff”.